clawpack/pyclaw/doc/evolve/sharpclaw.rst

-.. _pyclaw_clawpack_solvers:
+.. _sharpclaw_solvers:

 ===============================
-Pyclaw SharpClaw Solvers
+SharpClaw Solvers
 ===============================

-The pyclaw SharpClaw solvers are a collection of solvers that contain the functionality of the Fortran code SharpClaw, developed in David Ketcheson's thesis.
+The SharpClaw solvers are a collection of solvers that contain the functionality of the Fortran code SharpClaw, developed in David Ketcheson's thesis.
 The 1D SharpClaw solver contains a pure Python implementation as well as a wrapped Fortran version.
 The 2D solver is in progress but not